Reverso: Efficient Time Series Foundation Models for Zero-shot Forecasting: Introduction

-However, insofar as scaling has been a critical driver of progress of foundation models in other domains, much existing work has focused on scaling TSFMs, i.e., training ever-larger models on ever-larger datasets.
-For example, \citet{xihe} train a series of models up to 1.5B parameters and observe continuous improvements with scaling model size.
-While such large models can be performant, their sheer size can make them prohibitively expensive to train and deploy.

-In this work, we revisit the core assumption that large-scale models are necessary for TSFMs.
-We show that small models that interleave long convolution layers \citep{flashfft} and modern linear RNN layers (in particular DeltaNet layers \citep{schlag2021linear,yang2024parallelizing}) can match or outperform TSFMs that are orders of magnitude larger.
-We also study and ablate myriad data augmentation and inference-time strategies to arrive at a simple recipe that works well in practice.
-With our recipe, we train a family of TSFMs (dubbed \emph{Reverso}) from 0.2M to 2.6M parameters that significantly push the performance-efficiency frontier, as shown in Figure~\ref{fig:gift_overall_pareto}.
+Motivated by efficiency concerns, this work develops a parameter-efficient architecture for time-series foundation modeling.
+Our architecture is simple, and makes use of long convolution layers \citep{flashfft} and modern linear RNN layers (in particular DeltaNet layers \citep{schlag2021linear,yang2024parallelizing}).
+We combine the hybrid architecture with an attention-based decoder head and a multi-scale input strategy where we feed multiple versions of the input via downsampling at different scales.
+This enables efficient modeling of longer-contexts without increasing the model's sequence length.
+We combine our architecture with standard data augmentation and inference-time strategies to arrive at a simple recipe that works well in practice.
+With our recipe, we train a family of TSFMs (dubbed \emph{Reverso}) from 0.2M to 2.6M parameters that significantly push the performance-efficiency frontier.
+The parameter-efficiency of Reverso translates to inference-efficiency.
+Reverso attains excellent performance across zero-shot forecasting, classification, anomaly detection and imputation, thus positioning it as an attractive architecture for learning time-series foundation models.